DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-14-improving-the-ability-to-browse-and-search-for-courses-round-1-user-research.md

 #### Salaried courses

-Salaried course pages referred to both g both ‘placement school’ and ‘employment school’.
+Salaried course pages referred to both ‘placement school’ and ‘employment school’.

 This caused confusion, leading candidates to think they were two separate things.

 Participants referred to placement schools on salaried courses as ‘employment schools’

 #### Location recommendations

 - we recommend using the tested content as candidates understood it and felt reassured by it
 - we recommend changing the content to ‘employing school’ instead of ‘placement school’ for salaried courses.
 We will test this in future research rounds